johnfoderaro/markdown-api/readme.md

 200 or 500 HTTP status code.

-#### `/file/rename/`
+#### `/file/update/`

-HTTP PUT request that returns a 200 status code upon successful updating of an existing document form MongoDB, or a 404 status code upon unsuccessful updating where `updateOne` in MongoDB returns `{ nModified: 0 }` due to the document not being found.
+HTTP PUT request that returns a 200 status code upon successful updating of an existing document form MongoDB where the name and or data is updated.
+Otherwise, it returns the following when `updateOne` in MongoDB returns:

+- `{ n: 1, nModified: 0 }` results in a 400 status code
+- `{ n: 0, nModified: 0 }` results in a 404 status code
+- none of the above results in a 500 status code

 The request format is JSON and must contain the following parameters:

 - id
 - update
+- - name
+- - data

 ##### Example request